gregboyer/DataProfiler/README.md

 - Provide sample data (random, quasi-random, or just top?)
 - Progress to something user-readable, like an html output?
 - Finally an interactive interface would be amazingly effective.

-- Ability to see all distinct values or link to other queries
+- Ability to see all distinct values or link to other queries that provide more information

 # Greg's ideas and questions